tuanzimplistic/grinder/esp32/grinder/components/micropy/lib/btstack/chipset/README.md

 SCO Data is routed over HCI for USB dongles, but not for UART connections.
 HSP and HFP Narrow Band Speech is supported via I2C/PCM pins.

-## Dialog Semiconductor
+## Dialog Semiconductor / Renesas

+Daialo Semiconductor has been aquired by Renesas in February 2021.

-Dialog Semiconductor offers the DA14581, an LE-only SoC that can be programmed with an HCI firmware.
+They offers the DA145xx and DA1469xx series of LE-only SoCs that can be programmed with an HCI firmware.
 The HCI firmware can be uploaded on boot into SRAM or stored in the OTP (One-time programmable) memory, or in an external SPI.

-It does not implement the Data Length Extension or supports multiple concurrent roles.
+The 581 does not implement the Data Length Extension or supports multiple concurrent roles, while later versions support it.

-The newer DA14585 uses the same firmware upload mechanism as the 581 model.
-In addition, it supports both Data Length Extension as well as multiple concurrent roles.
+The mechanism to boot a firmware via UART/SPI has mostly stayed the same, while the set of supported interfaces and baudrates have slightly changed.

-The even newer DA1469x uses an external flash.
+The DA1469x uses an external flash.
 The DA 1469x SDK contains a HCI firmware that can be compiled and downloaded into flash using the SmartSnippets Studio.

+Unexpected issues:
+- DA14585 cannot scan for other devices if advertising is enabled alhtough it supports multiple Peripheral/Central roles (last check: 6.0.14.1114)

 **BD Addr** fixed to 80:EA:CA:00:00:01.
 No command in HCI firmware to set it differently.
 Random addresses could be used instead.

 **Baud rate**: The baud rate is fixed at 115200 with the provided firmware.
 A higher baud rate could be achieved by re-compiling the HCI firmware.

-**BTstack integration**: *btstack_chipset_da14581.c* contains the code to download the provided HCI firmware into the SRAM of the DA1458x.
+**BTstack integration**: *btstack_chipset_da145xx.c* contains the code to download the provided HCI firmware into the SRAM of the DA145xx.
 After that, it can be used as any other HCI chipset.
-No special support needed for DA1469x.
+No special support needed for DA1469x after compiling and flashing the HCI firmware.

 ## Espressif ESP32

 The ESP32 is a SoC with a built-in Dual mode Bluetooth and Wifi radio.
 The HCI Controller is implemented in software and accessed via a so called Virtual HCI (VHCI) interface.
 It supports both LE Data Length Extensions (DLE) as well as multiple LE roles.
-SCO isn't supported currently, but [Espressif is working on it](https://github.com/espressif/esp-idf/issues/1118).
+Since ESP-IDF v4.3, SCO-over-HCI is usable for HSP/HFP.

+The newer ESP32-S3 and ESP32-C3 SoCs have a newer LE Controller that also supports 2M-PHY, but does support Classic (BR/EDR) anymore.

+ALl can either be used as an SoC with the application running on the ESP32 itself or can be configured as a regular Bluetooth HCI Controller.
+BTstack can work either on the SoC itself or on another MCU with the ESP32 connected via 4-wire UART.

+See Espressif's [ESP-Hosted firmware](https://github.com/espressif/esp-hosted) for use as Bluetooth/Wifi Ccontroller.

 ## EM Microelectronic Marin

 For a long time, the EM9301 has been the only Bluetooth Single-Mode LE chipset with an HCI interface.
 The EM9301 can be connected via SPI or UART.
 The UART interface does not support hardware flow control and is not recommended for use with BTstack.
 The SPI mode uses a proprietary but documented extension to implement flow control and signal if the EM9301 has data to send.

 In December 2016, EM released the new EM9304 that also features an HCI mode and adds support for optional Bluetooth 4.2. features.
 It supports the Data Length Extension and up to 8 LE roles.
 The EM9304 is a larger MCU that allows to run custom code on it.
 For this, an advanced mechanism to upload configuration and firmware to RAM or into an One-Time-Programmable area of 128 kB is supported.
 It supports a superset of the vendor specific commands of the EM9301.

-EM9304 is used by the 'stm32-l053r8-em9304' port in BTstack.
+EM9304 is used by the 'stm32-l073rz-em9304' port in BTstack.
 The port.c file also contains an IRQ+DMA-driven implementation of the SPI H4 protocol specified in the [datasheet](http://www.emmicroelectronic.com/sites/default/files/public/products/datasheets/9304-ds_0.pdf).

 **BD Addr** must be set during startup for EM9301 since it does not have a stored fix address.
 The EM9304 comes with an valid address stored in OTP.